hakonhagland/perl-qt5-project/Status.md

   It looks like it was trying to use
-  Clang tooling libraries to port SMOKE bindings from Qt4 to Qt5, but maybe it became too involved, or something else stopped the development.
-There are signs (see below) that most language bining to Qt are having trouble with SMOKE and Qt5 and they are trying to find alternative solutions.
+  Clang tooling libraries to port SMOKE bindings from Qt4 to Qt5, but maybe it became too involved, or something else stopped the development?
+There are signs (see below) that most language bindings to Qt are having trouble with SMOKE and Qt5 and they are trying to find alternative solutions.

 - However, [commonqt/smokegen](https://github.com/commonqt/smokegen)